Causes and treatment options for discogenic pain

 - Central Nervous System

-Discogenic pain is pain that occurs in a deteriorated disc in the spine.
-This pain could localize in the area of the damaged disc or it could spread into the extremities, causing radiating pain, numbness and tingling.
+Discogenic pain occurs in a deteriorated disc in the spine.
+This pain could localize in the area of the damaged disc or it could spread into the extremities, causing radiating pain, numbness, weakness and tingling.
 An example of radiating pain would be a damaged disc in the lower back that causes pain to travel down the buttock and leg.

 Causes of discogenic pain